 Ultimately, better and more coordinated access to renewable energy could save thousands of refugee families thousands of dollars every year.
 These savings could kick-start economic activity and transform camp culture from one of dependency to one of self-reliance and enterprise.
 It can also bring greater economic independence to women.
 Haidara’s access to energy for her business has enabled her to open her own savings account in the nearby town of Dori, a major feat for a young, unmarried woman in a refugee camp.

 Glada Lahn is a Senior Research Fellow in the Energy, Environment and Resources department at Chatham House.
-Her specialist areas include access to energy in developing countries, petroleum sector governance and sustainable transitions in oil and gas-exporting economies.
+Her specialist areas include access to energy in developing countries, sustainable transitions in oil and gas-exporting economies and climate change, reconstruction and environment in the Middle East.
 Twitter: @Glada_Lahn

-Mattia Vianello is Regional Director for Practical Action in West Africa.
-His work focuses on promoting energy access by unlocking market systems in development and humanitarian contexts.
+Mattia Vianello is Regional Director for Practical Action in West Africa where he leads the advisory team working on decentralized energy services, agriculture and climate information services.
+His specialist area is on promoting energy access by unlocking market systems in development and humanitarian contexts.

 Learn more: www.movingenergy.earth